Highlights of History from The Whitehorse Star, 1910-1919

-- February 23, 1917: On February 21, a fire that broke out in the Yukonia hotel destroys an entire block of business houses.
+- February 23, 1917: A fire that broke out in the Yukonia hotel in Dawson on February 21st destroyed an entire block of business houses.
 Among the burned building are the Yukonia, Pioneer, Bonanza and Cronin hotels, Sales' jewelry store and Pinska's clothing store.

 - June 15, 1917: The B.Y.N. steamer Tutshi is launched at Carcross, June 12, christened by Mazie Cochran.

 - July 6, 1917: Katherine Ryan, representing Whitehorse, takes the part of "Miss Canada" at a celebration in Skagway.

 - August 24, 1917: There is a new stampede, this time to a creek in the Hutshi Lake Region.